 Following a physical examination, a blood test is required to check for anaemia (thin blood), inflammation or coeliac disease.
 In individuals with diarrhoea, a stool specimen to measure calprotectin is required.
 This result must be negative to support a diagnosis of IBS; if raised further investigations, such as a colonoscopy will be needed.

-Gastroenterology procedure at Benenden Hospital
+Diagnosis and treatment at Benenden Hospital

 Our highly experienced Gastroenterology Consultants can assess and diagnose any gastroenterology issues you may have and carry out procedures at our nationally accredited (JAG accreditation) Endoscopy Unit.
+Our Registered Nutritional Therapist and Dietician offer our private nutritional therapy service which offers a personalised approach to nutrition, supporting you to adapt what you eat and drink in order to help you achieve your health and wellbeing goals, including the reduction in your IBS symptoms.

 Published on 06 April 2022